 Accessibility & Disability Abroad

-Study abroad opportunities exist for all Colorado College students, no matter your major, age, gender, sexual orientation, financial ability, or disability.
+Off-campus study opportunities exist for all Colorado College students, no matter your major, age, gender, orientation, financial ability, or disability.
 The key to a successful experience for students with disabilities lies in careful planning with CC's Center for Global Education & Field Study, your partner program or host university abroad (if applicable), and the Office of Accessibility Resources.
 We work together to assist students in obtaining reasonable accommodations, where possible, but it is important to be aware of cultural differences that can affect the provision of accommodations.

 While you are overseas: International SOS alarm centers are open to help you 24 hours a day, 365 days a year.
-Staffed by doctors and nurses, multilingual coordinators, security experts, and air and ground logistics personnel, they can respond rapidly to any type of emergency or call for assistance
+Staffed by doctors and nurses, multilingual coordinators, security experts, and air and ground logistics personnel, they can respond rapidly to any type of emergency or call for assistance.

-Colorado College maintains a carefully reviewed list of approved and affiliated programs for study abroad that should meet the academic needs of most students.
+Colorado College maintains a carefully reviewed list of approved and affiliated programs for off-campus study that should meet the academic needs of most students.
 This list is available from the Center for Global Education & Field Study.
-Please consult with the Center for Global Education & Field Study if you intend to receive credit for any off-campus study plans.
+Please consult the Center for Global Education & Field Study if you intend to receive credit for any off-campus study plans.

 The following websites also provide supplemental information that may benefit students:

-"My biggest fear of going abroad was lacking travel friends because they would find my disability too much of a limiting factor in getting aroundbeing creative and clear about what I could do helped me to find travel companions who remain good friends.
+"My biggest fear of going abroad was lacking travel friends because they would find my disability too much of a limiting factor in getting around-being creative and clear about what I could do helped me to find travel companions who remain good friends.
 Researching the transit system … helped alleviate uncertainty … Successful spending time abroad reinforced my confidence in how independent I can be, and was one of the best semesters of college."

 • "If you had told me freshman year that I would be in Africa now, I wouldn't have believed you. … See, I'm diagnosed with 'anxiety,' and a touch of obsessive-compulsive disorder thrown in for fun."